ItziSpyder/ImproperUI/README.md

 - the `modId` your YOUR mod
 - the `main class mod initializer` of YOUR mod
 - then finally a list of script paths inside the `src/main/resources/` folder of YOUR mod.
+- by convention, you should create your scripts inside of `src/main/resources/assets/YOURMODID/improperui/` folder

 ```java
 public class ImproperUI implements ModInitializer {